 The advanced policy framework starts at a global level by defining policy sets and device categories for your entire asset demography across all clients.
 Think of this as you defining policies based on the different contracts you have in place.
 Next, policy association happens at a client level, where you decide which policy sets apply for which assets within a client.

-For more information on how the advanced policy works, check out this article.
+For more information on how the advanced policy works, check out this guide.

 Import your policy sets